ballerina-platform/ballerina-distribution/examples/graphql-client-security-self-signed-jwt-authentication/graphql_client_security_self_signed_jwt_authentication.md

 A GraphQL client, which is secured with self-signed JWT can be used to connect to a secured GraphQL service.
 The client is enriched with the `Authorization: Bearer <token>` header by passing the `graphql:JwtIssuerConfig` to the `auth` configuration of the client.
 A self-signed JWT is issued before the request is sent.

+This example shows how to send a GraphQL request with self-signed JWT Authentication.

 ::: code graphql_client_security_self_signed_jwt_authentication.bal :::

 ## Prerequisites